devopsacademyau/academy/classes/07class/serverless_integration/README.md

 ![](assets/sns_sqs_lambdas.png)

-A common example is using a SQS to buffer API requests to amortize spikes in traffic.
+A common example is using SQS to buffer API requests to amortize spikes in traffic.
 The endpoint returns `202 — Accepted` to the client, with a transaction id and a location for the result.
 On the client-side the UI can give feedback to the user emulating the expected behavior.

 ## Queue-based Load Leveling